appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Create-Custom-Widgets-Using-Iframe.md

 </dd>

-5. To pass data from Appsmith to Custom widget, use the **Default model** property of Custom widget.
+5. To pass data from Appsmith to the Custom widget, use the **Default model** property of Custom widget.
 You can bind data from queries or widgets using mustache bindings `{{}}`.

 <dd>